 Show simple item record

 dc.identifier.urihttps://hdl.handle.net/2123/31553

 dc.description.abstractThe paper proposes an alternative scoring approach for the Best-Worst scaling (BWS) Object Case to capture both preference heterogeneity and experimental design differences to improve the prediction accuracy at the individual level.
 The unduplicated and highly unique scores across individuals also provide helpful input for further analysis, such as hybrid models to help understand people’s preferences in other tasks.
 Whilst the existing BWS scoring methods, including the most commonly used best-minus-worst and the best-over-worst ratio scores, have been applied primarily to elicit preference and ranking at both aggregate and individual levels, there are limitations such as equally scored items when we predict choices and order.
 We propose an alternative approach to target several limitations of existing methods.
 The proposed scoring approach can make several contributions: 1) it breaks equality in scores; 2) it introduces instruments to minimise design-induced effects such as different item co-occurrences in different balanced incomplete block designs (BIBD); and 3) it introduces a risk-averse instrument to lower the impact of incorrect predictions.
 We used seven empirical BWS Case I data sets with respondents completing full BIBD designs varied to test the new scoring against the current scoring.
 Results show a universal improvement in prediction accuracy.
-Compared to the present method, generating a limited set of discrete scores, the new approach generates almost unduplicated scores for object items across individuals with continuous distributions.en_AU
+Compared to the present method, generating a limited set of discrete scores, the new approach generates almost unduplicated scores for object items across individuals with continuous distributions.en

-dc.rightsCopyright All Rights Reserveden_AU
+dc.rightsCopyright All Rights Reserveden

-dc.subjectBest-worst scaling (BWS)en_AU
+dc.subjectBest-worst scaling (BWS)en

-dc.subjectchoice modelen_AU
+dc.subjectchoice modelen

-dc.subjectprediction accuracyen_AU
+dc.subjectprediction accuracyen

-dc.typeWorking Paperen_AU
+dc.typeWorking Paperen

-dc.subject.asrcANZSRC FoR code::35 COMMERCE, MANAGEMENT, TOURISM AND SERVICES::3509 Transportation, logistics and supply chains::350902 Intelligent mobilityen_AU
+dc.subject.asrcANZSRC FoR code::35 COMMERCE, MANAGEMENT, TOURISM AND SERVICES::3509 Transportation, logistics and supply chains::350902 Intelligent mobilityen

-usyd.facultyThe University of Sydney Business Schoolen_AU
+usyd.facultyThe University of Sydney Business School, Institute of Transport and Logistics Studies (ITLS)en

-usyd.departmentInstitute of Transport and Logistic Studies (ITLS)en_AU
+usyd.departmentInstitute of Transport and Logistic Studies (ITLS)en

+Show simple item record